AppImage/AppImageSpec/draft.md

 The image format determines how an AppImage is represented on disk.
 Currently there is only one defined image format, however, there could be additional image formats in the future.

+#### Type 0 image format

+Reserved for not fully standards-compliant AppImages (e.g., portable binaries that look and behave like AppImages on a user level, but do not conform to a standard on a programming level).

 #### Type 1 image format

 An AppImage which conforms to the type 1 image format: